linux-system-roles/rhc/README.md

         components: []
 ```

-Specify lists of commands, files, and components to obmit from output
+Specify lists of commands, files, and components to omit from output

 ```yaml
     rhc_insights: